sheilasaia/paper-d18o-phosphate-riparian/README.md

 We also used the following R packages: `tidyverse` (v1.3.1), `forecats` (v0.5.1), `here` (v1.0.1), `car` (v3.0.12), `lme4` (v1.1.27.1), `sjPlot` (v2.8.10), and `effects` (v4.2.0), and `renv` (v0.15.2).

 *NOTE:* Users of these scripts can use the [`renv` R package](https://rstudio.github.io/renv/articles/renv.html) to activate the R packages used in this R project repository.
-Run the code below to activate the R environment that we used for all analysis in your RStudio session.
+Run the code below to activate the R environment that we used for all analysis in your RStudio session. **Make sure you are running code as an *RStudio project***.

-```
-# Make sure you are running code as an *RStudio project*.
 To do this, download the whole GitHub repository and double click on the "paper-d18o-phosphate-riparian.Rproj" file.
 This will open RStudio and anchor your RStudio session to this project.
 Once you have done this, follow the steps below.

+```
+# Steps to Setup Your RStudio Environment

 # 1. install the renv R package
 install.packages("renv")